Freight Brokerage has the potential to yield high annual revenues with exciting profit margins!

 All the freight broker courses and training provide you with general knowledge of the tasks required for a freight broker/agent but cannot portray the level of persistence necessary to obtain shippers, know when to adjust rates to accommodate for market fluctuations, or when to get tough during negotiations with carriers to protect your profits.

-According to a list of salaries from Bureau of Labor Statistics, a Logistics Account Manager that’s salaried will likely make around $3,200 – $5,000 in salary per month.
-In addition to salary, account managers may sometimes earn a commission off each load they move.
+According to a list of salaries from Bureau of Labor Statistics, a Logistics Account Executive that’s salaried will likely make around $3,500 – $7,000 in salary per month.
+In addition to salary, account executives may sometimes earn a commission or bonus off each load that is booked.

 Work Within Your Capabilities

 As stated previously, there are a lot of different factors that can affect the income of a freight agent.
 One of the biggest factors is the compensation breakdown, which is ultimately decided by the broker.

 The highest, most accommodating compensation plan is going to be the one that benefits you the most.
 Size, assets, and the company’s business model all play a role in determining the commission structure for agents.

 A large, asset-based company can usually get away with paying their agents a lower commission because of they offset it with the trucks, a reputable name, and hefty financial backing.